Kuehn family

-The family lived the good life on Japanese pay, but Bernard Kuehn soon came to the attention of the FBI as a possible suspect because of his Nazi connections and lack of any source of income.
-After the attack on Pearl Harbor, he was arrested and on February 21, 1942, he was sentenced by a military commission to be shot "by musketry" as a spy.
-After volunteering valuable information about the Japanese and German spy networks, his sentence was commuted to 50 years in prison with hard labor.
+The US found notes about the signaling system Otto was using to tell the Japanese about ship movements in the papers the Japanese were trying to burn when the US took over their consulate.
+They interrogated Otto and got a full confession.
+Friedel and Ruth never admitted to anything.
+Otto was tried by court martial starting on February 19, 1942 (a little over 2 months after the attack).
+On February 21, 1942, he was sentenced by a military commission to be shot "by musketry" as a spy.
+However, because it was unclear whether a verdict from a court martial hearing for spying activities that occurred during peace time was valid, the Hawaii military governor commuted Otto's sentence to 50 years in prison with hard labor.
 On June 6, 1946, Kuehn's sentence was further commuted so he could be deported.
 He was confined at Ellis Island until July 29, 1948.
 On December 3, 1948, Kuehn was voluntarily deported to Buenos Aires, Argentina.
-He returned to Germany in 1955, where he died from cancer of 1956, at the age of 61.
+He returned to Germany in 1955, where he died from cancer in 1956, at the age of 61.
 Friedel Kuehn and Susie Kuehn were both interned for the remainder of the war, and deported to Germany in 1945.
 Hans was repatriated with his mother.